 Comets above magnitude 9 or so (to keep them within binocular range) are shown in the screenshot below taken from www.aerith.net.
+As of September 5, only two comets are currently above magnitude 10.

 The magnitude graph below from www.aerith.net plots magnitude vertically and date horizontally, with observers' estimates for comet NEOWISE.